AdobeDocs/commerce-marketplace/src/pages/guides/sellers/assurance.md

 Listing developers must provide a test suite that includes a smoke test of their submission.
 Developers should also consider providing end-to-end tests that cover the core functionality of their submission.

-These submitted tests are used extensively in the review process for the assurance program.
+These submitted tests are used extensively in the review process for the App Assurance Program.

 ### Performance testing